day8/re-frame/README.md

 In both cases, you don't need to worry yourself about this dirty work. re-frame looks after those dominoes.

-## As Code Fragments
+## Code Fragments For The Dominos

 <img align="right" src="/images/Readme/todolist.png?raw=true">

-Let's take this domino narrative further and introduce code fragments.
+So that was the view of re-frame from 60,000 feet.
+We'll now shift to 30,000 feet and look again at each domino, but this time with code fragments.

-**Imagine:** We're working on a SPA which displays a list of items.
+**Imagine:** we're working on a SPA which displays a list of items.
 You have just clicked the "delete" button next to the 3rd item in the list.

 In response, what happens within this imaginary re-frame app?
 Here's a sketch